 After receiving your query, the agent may ask for a full submission to determine whether he or she is interested in representing you and your work.
 If an agent is interested in taking you on as a client, he or she will contact you with a letter of agreement or contract outlining the terms of your arrangement.

 Most agents receive hundreds into the thousands of queries each week and therefore turnaround time for a response from agents can be anywhere from 3 to 6 months or more.
 Be patient.
 It is appropriate to contact the agency via email if 3 months have passed without contact.
+Always treat the agent with respect — they are the professionals and know the market and the industry better than you do.

 Do some research.
 Ask other writers if they’ve had any dealings with the agent or know anyone who has.
 Search the agent’s name on the internet.
 How long has he or she been working as an agent?
 Which authors have signed up with the agent?